ITensor/website/docs/cppv3/book/itensor_factorizing.md

 and we want to treat i and k as the "row" indices for the purpose of the SVD.

-We create ITensors U,S, and V to hold the results of the SVD.
-ITensors S and V can be blank, but we will give U the indices i and k to tell the SVD algorithm these are the "row" indices

-    ITensor U(i,k),S,V;
-    svd(T,U,S,V);

-The call to `svd` function computes the SVD of T and overwrites U,S,V with the results.
+To perform this SVD, we can call the function `svd` as follows:

+    auto [U,S,V,u,v] = svd(T,{i,k});

+The notation `auto [U,S,V,u,v]` is a convenient C++17 feature that captures multiple return values from a function and defines the variables U, S, V, u, and v all in one line.
+U, S, and V are ITensors, and u and v are Index objects linking U to S and S to V, respectively.

-Diagrammatically this looks like:
+Diagrammatically the SVD operation above looks like:

 <img class="diagram" width="95%" src="docs/VERSION/book/images/SVD_Ex1.png"/>

-Note that after the SVD, ITensor U still has indices i and k, but also a new index shared with S. ITensor V gets the index j from T and has the other index of S.
-Because of this index structure, the ITensor product `U*S*V` gives us back an ITensor identical to T:
+The guarantee of the `svd` function is that the ITensor product `U*S*V` gives us back an ITensor identical to T:

     Print(norm(U*S*V - T)); //typical output: norm(U*S*V-T) = 1E-13

 <div class="example_clicker">Click here to view a full working example</div>